Ministries of Support

 The group meets as needed to discuss, assess, and help in organizing the Liturgies for Blessed Trinity Church and Blessed Trinity School, as well as events during the calendar year.

 For more information: firstname.lastname@example.org

 The mission of the Stewardship Committee is to help parishioners realize that all are called upon by God to be good stewards of the gifts He has given us, by placing those gifts at His service through our time, our talent, and our treasure.
 The desire, as a parish community, to move towards a culture of stewardship is a commitment to creating a vibrant parish life through a more welcoming environment, active ministries, and other activities.

 The Stewardship Committee consists of a group of parishioners appointed by the pastor.
-With Maria Puyada leading, the group meets periodically to discuss, plan, and prepare a timeline leading up to stewardship month.
+The group meets periodically to discuss, plan, and prepare a timeline leading up to stewardship month.